Complex box bounds for real maps: Real bounds associated to the enhanced nest

-The main difference between this work and \cite{KSS} is that we no longer get that in the case where all critical points in $\omega(c)$ have odd order, which means that there can be small return domains to $I_n$ close to its boundary.
+An important difference between this work and \cite{KSS} is that we no longer get that in the case where all critical points in $\omega(c)$ have odd order, which means that there can be small return domains to $I_n$ that intersect $\omega(c_0)$ close to the boundary of $I_n$.
 This complicates the proof significantly.